litisha22/sql-noir-case-solution/Case File 1 - The Vanishing Briefcase/README.md

 ---

 ## 📖 Case Brief
 1980s Miami.
-Neon lights, smoky jazz clubs, and one missing briefcase.
+Neon lights, smoky jazz clubs, and **one missing briefcase**.
 The Blue Note Lounge was buzzing when it vanished.
 A witness swore they saw a man in a **trench coat** slip into the night.
 Our job?
 Find out who took it — and why.